-With the increasing popularity of mobile transactions like Apple Pay, modern consumers demands their transaction be fast, easy, and above all, painless.
+With the increasing popularity of mobile transactions like Apple Pay, modern consumers demand their transaction be fast, easy, and above all, painless.
 Before selecting which payment provider is right for your business, ask yourself these five key questions, compiled by web design company Codal.

 Starting with the easiest way to root out unfitting candidates, simply check your eCommerce platform’s list of supported gateways.
 While major online retail providers, like Shopify Plus, are going to seamlessly integrate with just about every gateway imaginable, it’s still prudent to check to see if your eCommerce platform offers benefits for choosing a specific one.

 If you don’t find your preferred gateway on the list of integrations, you can still build out a custom plugin or extension—but it will take an exorbitant amount of development work.
 It will end up costing time, money, and other resources that could be avoided by simply picking an easier option to integrate with.